-Take pictures of the damage to your vehicle as well as any injuries you may have suffered.
+Take pictures of the damage to your vehicle as well as any injuries you may have suffered, including any burn injuries for which consulting a Springfield burn injury lawyer would be prudent.
 Take pictures of the scene.
 When you get home, review your insurance policy to make sure that the situation falls under either your collision or your comprehensive auto insurance.
 You may also need to contact your attorney to let them know you’ll be dealing with the insurance company.
 This can be a taxing process, and it’s essential to have our legal team on your side.

 Contact your insurance company as soon as you can to start the process of filing your claim.
 However, you will have information that you need to provide first.
 Get an estimate of how much the repairs will cost so that you can let the insurance company know.

 If the accident was due to the negligence or actions of the other driver, contact our legal team.
 We can discuss whether or not you have a case to sue the other driver and help get the damages you need.
 Cava Law Firm will work to get the maximum compensation possible in your case.